athifal/MusicBoxx/README.md

 # MusicX
 **MusicX** is a modern music streaming web app built using **Node.js**, **React**, **Material UI (MUI)**, and **TypeScript**, powered by the [Unofficial JioSaavn API]
+## Deployed Application

+You can access the live application at: [Music Boxx](https://music-boxx.vercel.app/home)
 ## Features

 - Search & Stream your favorite songs with a clean and responsive interface (Search & Stream Available)